bsolomon1124/misc/azure/azure_notes.md

 - **WebJobs**: Run a program or script in the same context as a web app
 - **Mobile Apps**: Backend for iOS and Android apps

+Factors influencing App Service cost:

+- _Instance type_: the size of the VM that hosts the application
+- _Number of instances_: the amount of VMs that host the web app
+- _OS_: Linux is a bit cheaper than Windows
+- _Region_: where the VM(s) is deployed
+- _Tier_: whether you want a shared VM or isolated VM

 ### Serverless

 Serverless computing encompasses three ideas: